abakamousa/mobile_money_fraud_detection_project/README.md

 This repository presents an ML use case on mobile money data from Kaggle

+# Objective

+Predicting if a mobile money transaction is fraudulent using data from the past.

 # Utilisation of kaggle dataset on collab

 In order to use the data made available by Kaggle, you will need to follow the steps below: